 How can parents help to manage their accounts?

 Accounts should be kept regularly topped up and this can be done either by parents on line using their ParentPay account or by students paying cash into the on-site cash valuers (located in A corridor and the canteen).

-As a safeguard one-off measure should an account have insufficient funds a student will be allowed one meal on credit, but this should be settle the next school day.
+As a safeguard one-off measure, should an account have insufficient funds a student will be allowed one meal on credit, but this should be settled the next school day.
 To help prevent this happening you can set up an alert system on ParentPay so that you can receive a text or email to alert you if your account reaches a trigger balance.
 This can be found under your ParentPay profile in alert settings.
 The ParentPay website also provides a section on FAQs (Frequently Asked Questions) which can be helpful when trying to resolve any user issues you may have.